strmlineapp-ux/agileflow/src/docs/design-system.md

 - **Trigger:** A single, interactive unit composed of a primary icon button and a smaller color swatch badge overlaid on its corner.
 - **Interaction:**
   - Clicking the main part of the button opens an icon picker popover.
-This popover uses the **Compact Search Input** pattern for filtering.
+This popover uses the **Compact Search Input** pattern for filtering. **Crucially, each icon in the picker must have a tooltip that reveals its name on hover**, improving discoverability.
   - Clicking the color swatch badge opens a color picker popover.
 - **Application:** Used for editing team icons/colors, admin group icons/colors, and page icons/colors.